Health Benefits of Turmeric for Dogs

 Turmeric benefits go way beyond its anti-cancer properties.
 In a group trial, dogs treated with turmeric for osteoarthritis showed significant improvement.
 This is due to this herb's anti-inflammatory properties.
 According to Vet Info " Turmeric is an anti-inflammatory that can be safely administered to dogs and is very effective in controlling pain in arthritic dogs."

-Along with boswellia, yucca root, bromelain, and hawthorn, turmeric may help a dog with arthritis according to the Whole Dog Journal.
+Along with Boswellia, yucca root, bromelain, and hawthorn, turmeric may help a dog with arthritis according to the Whole Dog Journal.
 Turmeric is an ingredient in the popular dog supplement produced by Only Natural and known as "Get up and Go".
-Unlike NSAIDs, such as dog Rimadyl which can cause digestive upset and ulcers, turmeric seems to sooth the digestive system and reduces the risk of ulcers.
+Unlike NSAIDs, such as dog Rimadyl which can cause digestive upset and ulcers, turmeric seems to soothe the digestive system and reduces the risk of ulcers.